miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made player sending Gimble to Vandal loose humanity then regain it.
 +Cleaned Mercurio's apartment and fixed some wrong bum animations.
 +Made player phone Gimble in Carson quest and Carson remove McGee.
-+Restored Arthur's computer and his starting monologue on the phone.
-+Updated the Krimeputer log entries on Brian's and Muddy's deaths.
 +Locked a haven door and moved Malcolm's bribe to Mercurio's house.
+Fixed morphine quest updates after angering Mercurio and warehouse.
 Made morphine quest acknowledge and removed some first quest info.
-Fixed morphine quest updates after angering Mercurio and warehouse.
-Made you remember former knowledge of Rolf Toten and Virgil Crumb.
 Fixed Lily's sire's license plate in quest log and her diary dates.
 Made diner cook move more and stopped Doris from falling into floor.
 Added Lily's purse to her stuff and uncovered it if Doris is dead.
 Showed Gimble's hand, fixed cutscene and unlocked door in his lair.
+Made Bertram react to attacks and taking CD if you already have it.
 Restored Bertram welcome lines and fixed Trip's pawnshop door crash.
-Added line so you can give the CD to Bertram if you already have it.
 Made Carson pack his laptop and corrected skybox reflection on hub.
 Added check for having the astrolite and cops to pier conversation.
 Made it possible to trigger serial killer quest from all newspapers.